The Dropout Protocol

 Common

-Spaces with independent generators — solar taps routed around the Grid, salvaged battery arrays, or hand-cranked dynamos.
+Spaces with independent generators — solar taps routed around the Grid, salvaged battery arrays, hand-cranked dynamos.
 When the Grid drops, these provide heat and light.

 Limitation: Power refuges don't solve atmospheric failure.
 If the Breath goes too, you have light to watch yourself suffocate.